Legals

 Target activity:

-- We will ensure that all learners are aware of their options through our coding bootcamp taster session of the learning they can do at self paced, remote and other resources that provide an effective opportunity for coding.
+We will ensure that all learners are aware of their options through our bootcamps, via taster sessions, onboarding interviews, course materials and engagements with the team.
+Of the learning they can do at self paced, remote and other resources that provide an effective opportunity for coding.

-- Highlight the options available to them outside of code, especially around government boot camps available in other sectors that aren't code.
+Highlight the options available to them outside of our courses, especially around government boot-camps available or other courses that can support to prepare them for a career in tech.

 Who will do what?